Padraic-O-Mhuiris/augesco/README.md

 ## Design

 The application uses [antd](https://ant.design/docs/react/introduce) as a css framework.
 Edits and overrides can be made using less in the assets folder.
+Ant makes it quite easy to generate a good looking ui but it can be easily removed using npm if material/semantic-ui etc are preferable.

 ---

 > AGUESCO - BEGIN TO DEVELOP